-Join Richard Harrington for an in-depth discussion in this video Creating textures with actions, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Creating textures with actions, part of Photoshop: Automation.

 Another creative use for actions is creating textures.…This is a great way to make layers that you…blend over a photograph, to add a little bit of character.…Or maybe to create backgrounds that you use in some of your design projects.…Photoshop ships with a few textures to get you inspired.…What you see are a collection of textures that I've made using…the build in options I want to show you how flexible these are.…If you make a new document, you can choose…the Actions panel and then load up the textures category.…